-1 INTRODUCTION
+1 | INTRODUCTION

-It is well known that the large scale circulation in the middle atmosphere is in large part driven by gravity waves (GWs) 42 that propagate upward in the stratosphere and mesosphere (Andrews et al., 1987).
-These waves carry horizontal 43 momentum vertically and interact with the large scale flow when they break.
-Since the horizontal scale of these waves can be quite short, much shorter than the 1° to 2° horizontal resolution of the atmospheric General Circulation Models (GCMs) used in most Earth System Models they need to be parameterized (Alexander and Dunkerton, 1999).
-In the 46 tropics, the GWs generated by convection are believed to largely dominate (Fovell et al., 1992; Alexander et al., 2000; 47

-Lane and Moncrieff, 2008).
-These waves also contribute significantly to the forcing of the Quasi-Biennial Oscillation

-(QBO), a near 28-month oscillation of the zonal mean zonal winds that occurs in the lower part of the equatorial stratosphere (Baldwin et al., 2001).
-For these reasons, convectively generated GWs need to be parameterized in order to simulate a QBO in most GCMs.
+It is well known that the large scale circulation in the middle atmosphere is in large part driven by gravity waves (GWs) 2 that propagate upward in the stratosphere and mesosphere (Andrews et al., 1987).
+These waves carry horizontal 3 momentum vertically and interact with the large scale flow when they break.
+Since the horizontal scale of these 4 waves can be guite short, much shorter than the horizontal resolution of conventional atmospheric General Circulation 5 Models (GCMs) they need to be parameterized (Alexander and Dunkerton, 1999).
+In the tropics, the GWs generated by convection are believed to largely dominate (Fovell et al., 1992; Alexander et al., 2000; Lane and Moncrieff, 2008).
+7 These waves also contribute significantly to the forcing of the Quasi-Biennial Oscillation (QBO), a near 28-month 8 oscillation of the zonal mean zonal winds that occurs in the lower part of the equatorial stratosphere (Baldwin et al., 9 2001).
+For these reasons, convectively generated GWs need to be parameterized in order to simulate a QBO in most 10 GCMs.
+11

-Although gravity wave parameterizations are now used in many models with success including in the tropics (Scinocca, 2003; Song and Chun, 2005; Beres et al., 2005; Orr et al., 2010; Lott and Guez, 2013; Bushell et al., 2015; Anstey et al., 2016; Christiansen et al., 2016; Serva et al., 2018), their validation using direct in situ observations remains a challenge.
-Large horizontal-scale GWs can be obtained from global satellite observations of temperature (Geller et al., 2013) and the corresponding momentum flux computed using polarization relations (Alexander et al., 2010; Ern et al., 2014).
-However, in order to observe the shorter horizontal scales that also contribute to the QBO forcing and to have a direct measurement of the corresponding momentum flux, in situ observations are required.
-The most precise measurements are provided by constant-level long-duration balloons, like those made in the Antarctic region during Strateole-Vorcore (Hertzog, 2007) and Concordiasi (Rabier et al., 2010), or in the deep tropics during PreConcordiasi (Jewtoukoff et al., 2013) and Strateole 2 (Haase et al., 2018).
-Among many important results, these balloon observations have shown that the momentum flux entering the stratosphere is extremely intermittent (Hertzog et al., 2012).
-This intermittency implies that the mean momentum flux is mostly transported by few large-amplitude GWs that potentially break at lower altitudes rather than by many uniformly distributed GWs.
-This intermittent character, when reproduced by a parameterization (de la Cámara et al., 2014; Kang et al., 2017; Alexander et al., 2021), can help reduce systematic errors in the midlatitudes, such as the timing of the final warming in the Southern Hemisphere polar stratosphere (de la Cámara et al., 2016), or on the simulation of the QBO (Lott et al., 2012a).
-Balloon observations have also been used to characterize the dynamical filtering by the large scale winds (Plougonven et al., 2017), and to validate the average statistical properties of the GW momentum flux simulated offline using reanalysis data (Kang et al., 2017; Alexander et al., 2021).
-For completeness note that here, "dynamical filtering" is the process by which waves with smaller amplitude intrinsic phase speed break for smaller amplitude MF than the waves with larger amplitude intrisic phase speed (see Eq.
-(3) and the associated discussion in Lott et al. (2023)).
+Although gravity wave parameterizations are now used in many models with success including in the tropics 12 (Scinocca, 2003; Song and Chun, 2005; Beres et al., 2005; Orr et al., 2010; Lott and Guez, 2013; Bushell et al., 2015; 13 Anstey et al., 2016; Christiansen et al., 2016; Serva et al., 2018), their validation using direct in situ observations 14 remains a challenge.
+Large horizontal-scale GWs can be obtained from global satellite observations of temperature 15 (Geller et al., 2013) and the corresponding momentum flux computed using polarization relations (Alexander et al., 16 2010; Ern et al., 2014).
+However, in order to observe the shorter horizontal scales that force the QBO and to have 17 a direct measurement of the corresponding momentum flux, in situ observations are required.
+The most precise 18 measurements are provided by constant-level long-duration balloons, like those made in the Antarctic region during 19 Strateole-Vorcore (Hertzog, 2007) and Concordiasi (Rabier et al., 2010), or in the deep tropics during PreConcordiasi 20 (Jewtoukoff et al., 2013) and Strateole 2 (Haase et al., 2018).
+Among many important results, these balloon observa-21 tions have shown that the momentum flux entering the stratosphere is extremely intermittent (Hertzog et al., 2012).
+22 This intermittency implies that the mean momentum flux is mostly transported by few large-amplitude waves that 23 potentially break at lower altitudes rather than by a GW field that is more temporally uniform.
+This intermittent char-24 acter, when reproduced by a parameterization (de la Cámara et al., 2014; Kang et al., 2017; Alexander et al., 2021), 25 can help reduce systematic errors in the midlatitudes, such as the timing of the final warming in the Southern Hemi-26 sphere polar stratosphere (de la Cámara et al., 2016), or on the simulation of the QBO (Lott et al., 2012).
+Balloon 27 observations have also been used to characterize the dynamical filtering by the large scale winds (Plougonven et al., 28 2017), and to validate the average statistical properties of the GW momentum flux simulated offline using reanalysis 29 data (Kang et al., 2017; Alexander et al., 2021).
+Note that here and in the following we refer to dynamical filtering as 30 the process by which waves with smaller amplitude intrinsic phase speed saturate or start to break for smaller values 31 of the MF than the waves with larger amplitude intrisic phase speed (for multiwaves parameterisations see the Eq.
+(3) 32 for the saturated stress and the associated discussion in Lott et al. (2023)).
+33